2024 Syrian parliamentary election

 Parliamentary elections were held in Syria on 15 July 2024.
 The date was set by a decree issued by President Bashar al-Assad on 11 May 2024.
-250 members were elected to serve a four-year term in the People's Assembly.
+250 members were elected to serve a four-year term in the People's Assembly, for a term legally ending in 2028.
 Under the Ba'ath party, Syria's parliamentary elections occurred every four years, with the previous election held in 2020.

 These were the last elections to be held in Ba'athist Syria, prior to its overthrow following the 2024 Syrian opposition offensive.

 Background

 The 250-member People's Assembly was little more than a rubber stamp for the ruling Ba'ath party from when it came to power in a 1963 coup.
 Two-thirds of the seats in the assembly were reserved for the Ba'athists and their allies in the National Progressive Front, meaning it was impossible for the Ba'athists to lose an election.
 However, from the start of the Syrian Civil War in 2011, elections to the Assembly were being seen as a "barometer of influence among the ruling elite", namely due to the rise in non-Alawite members that represented various new groups and militias which helped prop-up the Ba'athist regime.
 As such, Assad instructed the security apparatus of Syria not to intervene in Ba'athist primaries, to inject new "flavor" to revitalize the party.

 The government also granted reforms as part of a rehabilitation effort with rebels that surrendered in Daraa, which the newly elected assembly was planning to draft.
 In 2018, rebels in Daraa agreed to surrender following a government offensive.
 However, anti-government sentiment remained strong in the region as protestors in Suwayda called for a boycott of the elections.

 Among the pressing issues of the election was the government's poor handling of the COVID-19 pandemic, and the flight or fatigue of the country's doctors.
 Additionally, the Syrian pound reached new lows against the US dollar, resulting in food and fuel inflation.
 The government also cancelled subsidies while doubling public sector and pension wages.
 Assad, meanwhile, focused on parliament being a "national dialogue" for domestic issues to be resolved, and repairing relations with Turkey in order for the latter to withdraw from their occupied territories.